FH-Cloud-Computing/website/docs/lectures/4-containers/index.md

 ## Kubernetes

+<audio preload="none" controls src="audio/06-kubernetes.mp3"></audio>

 We have talked about Kubernetes before, but we are dedicating this section to more detail as it has become quite apparent that Kubernetes is going to be the de-facto standard for container orchestration in the future.

 The history of Kubernetes lies in the [Borg orchestrator from Google](https://en.wikipedia.org/wiki/Borg_(cluster_manager)).
 The intention is to be able to orchestrate workloads across thousands of machines.
 Since Kubernetes is highly scalable its design is difficult to use at small scale.

 ### Developer aspect

+<audio preload="none" controls src="audio/07-developer-aspect.mp3"></audio>

-Developers of Kubernetes are only confronted with a subset of Kubernetes' complexity.
+Developers using Kubernetes are only confronted with a subset of Kubernetes' complexity.
 A developer can create a Kubernetes manifest file (in YAML format) that instructs Kubernetes to run a certain set of containers, network them together, provide load balancers, etc.

 The basic unit of scheduling is a **Pod**.
 A pod is a unit consisting of one or more containers that share a network namespace and can potentially also share other resources.
 Pods can either run continuously or can be scheduled to run to completion for one-off jobs or cronjobs.

-However, unlike a simple Docker installation Kubernetes offers a way to manage Pods on a higher level. **Deployments** offer a way to create resource to manage downtimeless deployments and roll back to a previous version with a simple rollback command if desired.
+However, unlike a simple Docker installation Kubernetes offers a way to manage Pods on a higher level. **Deployments** offer a way to create a resource to manage downtimeless deployments and roll back to a previous version with a simple rollback command if desired.
 They do this by using **ReplicaSets**, an automatic resource creating multiple copies of a Pod.

 As you can already see this highlights what we will discuss in the [next lecture](../5-cloud-native/index.md): a cloud-native application has to be ready to have multiple parallel copies of itself running.